Tobi-De/qosic-sdk/docs/usage.rst

 Here is all the exceptions available :

 - *ServerError* : raised when the qos server is busy or fails for some reason.
-- *UserAccountNotFound* : raised when the phone number provided does not have a mobile money account.
+- *UserAccountNotFoundError* : raised when the phone number provided does not have a mobile money account.
 - *ProviderNotFoundError* : raised when for the given phone number, the provider can't be identified.
-- *InvalidPhoneError* : raised when the phone number does not match the valid format.
+- *InvalidPhoneNumberError* : raised when the phone number does not match the valid format.
-- *InvalidClientIdError* : raised when the client ID does not match the provider or is incorrect.
+- *InvalidClientIDError* : raised when the client ID does not match the provider or is incorrect.
 - *InvalidCredentialsError* : raised when your api credentials are invalid.
-- *RequestError*: raised when the internal http client failed to make a request, check your logs and if there is no obvious solution to your problem, `open an issue`_ on the repository.

 .. _Qosic: https://www.qosic.com/docs/